H-mahmoud/Online-Medical-Reports-System/README.md

 This system provides more efficient methods for Handling these issues, where doctors can:-
 1. Write the medical examination reports using voice,
 2. Browse the analysis and medication reports.
-3. share all the data of the patient with other doctors and ensure privacy of patient.
+3. Share reports of the patient with other doctors and ensure privacy of patient.

 **Images from the system:-**